 Several of those who are experiencing substance abuse are abusing opioids like heroin and fentanyl to the point where the United States is currently facing an opioid crisis.
 In fact, one American dies every 19 minutes from an opioid overdose.

 When it comes to alcohol, 15 million people abuse it regularly, but only eight percent of those 15 million get treatment.
 Alcohol poisoning kills six people every day.

 Regardless of the substance that is being abused, those who are abusing addictive substances like opioids, alcohol, and other commonly abused substances, are at risk for suffering countless different repercussions of their use.
 The best way to stop substance abuse before it becomes a bigger problem is to be educated about what some of the symptoms of substance abuse are.
-In addition to seeking professional help like the kind offered at our substance abuse addiction treatment in Athens Tennessee.
+In addition to seeking professional help like the kind offered at our substance abuse treatment in Athens, TN.

 Signs of Substance Abuse

 Everybody who abuses addictive substances is going to have a different experience with it than the next user.
 This is because a multitude of factors make up each person’s relationship with drugs and/or alcohol, including how much they use, if they have underlying physical or mental health issues, what their living environment is like, and so on.
 However, there are several different signs of substance abuse that span across all those who are abusing substances like cocaine, meth, and prescription drugs.
 Consider the following:

 - Overwhelming cravings for drugs and/or alcohol that cannot be ignored

 - Being unable to stop using without the development of withdrawal symptoms